Fix Spotify Not Responding on Windows: 6 Tested Methods

 #Why Does Spotify Stop Responding on Windows?

 According to Spotify’s community forums, users frequently report that the app shows “not responding” in the title bar within seconds of launching.
-The root cause varies, but the fixes below cover all of them.
+The trigger varies by setup, but the fixes below cover all of them in roughly the order they’re worth trying.

 Spotify opens but won’t play music?
-That’s a separate issue entirely.
+Different problem.
 Our guide on Spotify not playing songs covers that.

 #Force Quit and Relaunch Spotify

 Press Ctrl + Shift + Esc to open Task Manager.
 Find Spotify under the Processes tab.
-You might see multiple Spotify entries listed there.
-Right-click each one and select End task, making sure you close all of them before proceeding.
+Don’t be surprised if you see three or four Spotify entries stacked there, that’s how the Chromium runtime spawns helper processes.
+Right-click each one and pick End task, working top to bottom until the list is empty.

-Wait 5 seconds, then relaunch Spotify from your Start menu.
+Wait five seconds, then relaunch Spotify from your Start menu.

-If you see Spotify listed as “Suspended” in the Details tab of Task Manager, that’s a strong sign the app got stuck during startup.
-Killing the suspended process and relaunching usually clears it up.
+If you spot Spotify flagged as “Suspended” under the Details tab, the app got wedged during startup and the main window never finished initializing.
+Killing the suspended process and reopening usually clears the lockup on the next launch.

 #Clear the Spotify Cache

-Spotify stores temporary data in a local cache folder.
-When these files get corrupted, the app can freeze on launch or become unresponsive mid-session.
+Spotify keeps temporary playback data, album art, and partial downloads in a local cache folder.
+When those files corrupt, the app can hang at launch or stall mid-song.

 Close Spotify completely using the Task Manager method above.
 Press Win + R to open the Run dialog, type %localappdata%\Spotify\Storage, and press Enter.